 Guest processing is used to create consistent backups of your VMs.
 And if they run instances of Microsoft Exchange, Active Directory, SharePoint, SQL Server and Oracle applications, you will be able to leverage granular restores using Veeam Explorers.
-Please note that guest processing relies on a VSS framework (a Windows feature), which should be functioning correctly, otherwise your backup jobs will fail.

 To enable guest processing, go to Guest Processing of backup job properties.
 You should enable “Application-aware processing” option and you should provide an administrative account under guest OS credentials.